 The Consumer Market Monitoring Survey tracks the functioning of consumer markets across the EU, Iceland and Norway.
 It provides data for the Consumer Markets Scoreboard.
 The Market Monitoring Survey is conducted since 2010 (up till 2013 on an annual basis).
 In 2015 the Joint Research Centre of the Commission reviewed the soundness and robustness of the survey methodology.
 The 2015 survey benefited from some further methodological improvements aimed at better understanding respondents' assessments of markets.

-The main ranking of markets is based on the ‘Market Performance Indicator’ (MPI) — a composite index taking into account four key aspects of consumer experience:
+The Consumer Market Monitoring Survey allows ranking markets on the basis of the ‘Market Performance Indicator’ (MPI) — a composite index taking into account five key aspects of consumer experience:

-Monitoring consumer markets in the EU, 2013 report
+Monitoring consumer markets in the EU, 2015 report